Canadian Eskimo Dog: Lineage

 A 2018 study found that all indigenous dogs originally brought by the first wave of human migration into the Americas, termed the "pre-contact dog" (PCD) clade, are now extinct.
 The group includes the dogs brought by Paleo-Eskimos 4,500 years ago.
 The Canadian Eskimo dogs, brought in a later wave by the Thule people, belong to the neighbouring group of Arctic dogs.
-An 2019 study confirms that these later Arctic dogs were dispersed by the Inuit across North America 2000 years ago, replacing the first wave of PCDs where they go.
+A 2019 study confirms that these later Arctic dogs were dispersed by the Inuit across North America 2000 years ago, replacing the first wave of PCDs where they went.

 Description

 Appearance

 The Canadian Eskimo Dog should always be powerfully built, athletic, and imposing in appearance.
 It should be of "powerful physique giving the impression that he is not built for speed but rather for hard work."
 As is typical of spitz breeds, it has erect, triangular ears, and a heavily feathered tail that is carried over its back.
 Males should be distinctly more masculine than females, who are finer boned, smaller, and often have a slightly shorter coat.

 Its superficial similarity to wolves was often noted by explorers during the Coppermine Expedition of 1819–1822.
 They noted that the ears of the Eskimo dogs they encountered were similar to those of American wolves, and their forelegs lacked the black mark above the wrist characteristic of European wolves.
 The most sure way to distinguish the two species was said to be through the length and posture of the tail, which was shorter and more curved in the dog.